discourse/discourse/docs/INSTALL-cloud.md

     cd /var/discourse
     ./launcher memconfig app

-You will need continue to be root through the rest of the bootstrap process.
+You will need to continue to be root through the rest of the bootstrap process.

 # Edit Discourse Configuration